You’d be forgiven for thinking that a bidet is a foreign, unnecessary object only found in European countries or the depths of Asia.

-Look for handheld bidets that have an adjustable water pressure setting – this will help ensure that the spray is not too powerful or overwhelming.
+Look for handheld bidets with an adjustable water pressure setting – this will help ensure that the spray is not too powerful or overwhelming.

-Another misconception people have is that the dirty water from the toilet is used in the bidet spray.
+Another misconception people have is that bidets use dirty toilet water.
 This is completely and utterly false.

-The only case where the water might not be fresh is if you’re used a portable bidet.
-These need to be filled up before use.
-Usually this is easy if there’s a tap nearby, But if there’s no clean water source then you could come a bit unstuck.
+The only case where the water might not be fresh is if you’re using a portable bidet.
+You need to fill these bidets up with water yourself before you can use them.
+Usually, this is easy and you can use a nearby tap.
+But if there’s no clean water source, then you come a bit unstuck.

-The biggest debate when it comes to how sanitary a bidet is, is how it compares to toilet paper.
+The most significant debate regarding how sanitary a bidet is is how it compares to toilet paper.

-We scoured the internet for a scientifically backed answer to this question, but couldn’t find anything that looked like solid evidence for either side.
+I scoured the internet for a scientifically backed answer to this question but couldn’t find anything that looked like solid evidence for either side.

-One thing seemed certain though, using a bidet makes you feel cleaner.
+One thing seems certain though, using a bidet makes you feel cleaner.

 Take this analogy –